astrotime/timenomad_app/collections/_posts/2018-09-23-when-to-heal-utilising-natural-forces.md

 layout: post
 uuid: P-20180923
 date: 2018-09-23 12:00:00 +1000
+image: /images/summary-cards/time-nomad-card-post-P-20180923.png
 title: When to heal — utilising the momentum of natural forces.
-blurb: Outcome of medical and other health related procedures could benefit if planned and scheduled in advance.
+description: Outcome of medical and other health related procedures could benefit if planned and scheduled in advance.
 This approach allows for a better healing flow as being in sync with the dynamics of nature allows to ‘surf’ the momentum of natural forces in a situation when every bit of extra help is more than welcome.
 categories: posts astrology health
 comments: true
+# Deprecated:
+blurb: Outcome of medical and other health related procedures could benefit if planned and scheduled in advance.
+This approach allows for a better healing flow as being in sync with the dynamics of nature allows to ‘surf’ the momentum of natural forces in a situation when every bit of extra help is more than welcome.
 ---

 A short and sharp summary before venturing into the topic.